Alina Habba: Interim U.S. attorney for the District of New Jersey

+Acting U.S. attorney for the District of New Jersey

 On July 22, 2025, a panel of judges on the District Court for the District of New Jersey declined to retain Habba until a nominee is named, appointing Desiree Leigh Grace, Habba's first assistant, instead.
-Attorney General Pam Bondi fired Desiree Leigh Grace a few hours later.
-Nonetheless, on Wednesday, July 23, 2025, Desiree posted on her LinkedIn profile that she intended to assume the position the judges selected her for "in accordance with the law".
-On July 24, 2025, President Trump withdrew the nomination of Alina Habba, which clears the way for her to serve in New Jersey as the U.S. attorney in an acting capacity.
+Bondi fired Desiree Leigh Grace a few hours later.
+On Wednesday, July 23, 2025, Grace posted on her LinkedIn profile that she intended to assume the position the judges selected her for "in accordance with the law".
+On July 24, 2025, President Trump withdrew the nomination of Alina Habba, which cleared the way for her to serve in New Jersey as the U.S. attorney in an acting capacity.
 Days later, court activity in New Jersey involving the U.S. attorney abruptly stopped amid motions that contested Habba's continued tenure; federal statute states that a person "may not serve as an acting officer" if their nomination is submitted to the Senate, but does not clarify if that is applicable upon the withdrawal of a nomination.

-On August 21, 2025, Matthew W. Brann, the chief United States district judge of the United States District Court for the Middle District of Pennsylvania, sitting by designation in the District of New Jersey, ruled that Habba's appointment is void as of July 1, 2025, and her later purported reappointment was invalid, but stayed his order pending appeal.
-The judge also said that Grace thus became the U.S. attorney upon appointment by the district judges on July 22, 2025, but expressed no opinion as to whether the president's purported firing of her on July 26 was valid as that was not before him, and as the ruling was stayed, it is disputed who is the current U.S. attorney is.
+On August 21, 2025, Matthew W. Brann, the chief United States district judge of the United States District Court for the Middle District of Pennsylvania, sitting by designation in the District of New Jersey, ruled that Habba's appointment was void as of July 1, 2025, and her later purported reappointment was invalid, but stayed his order pending appeal.
+The judge also said that Grace thus became the U.S. attorney upon appointment by the district judges on July 22, 2025, but expressed no opinion as to whether the president's purported firing of her on July 26 was valid as that was not before him.

+On December 1, a three-judge panel of the United States Court of Appeals for the Third Circuit upheld Brann's ruling that Habba was not lawfully appointed and disqualified her from the position of acting U.S. attorney for New Jersey.

+On December 8, she resigned as acting U.S. attorney for New Jersey.
+Bondi announced on X that Habba "will be continuing with the Department of Justice as Senior Advisor to the Attorney General for U.S. Attorneys" and that the department will seek further review and Habba will return to her position if the ruling is reversed.